Back

 Life.

-What do I mean by everything else?
-The ingredients gradually added to the eggs, to life: the thoughts, the feelings, the personality traits, the roles and masks - your identity, your strengths, your fears - your entire story of who you think you are.
+What do I mean by ‘everything else’?
+The ingredients gradually added to the eggs, to life: the thoughts, the feelings, the personality traits, beliefs, opinions, the roles and masks - your identity, your strengths, your fears - your entire story of who you think you are.
 In short: that which we refer to as our "self", the "I" - your "me, myself and I".
+They are just added.

-But what if what you are comes before all of that?
-And what if that, just like the eggs, is already whole and complete?
+But what you are comes before all of that.
+And what you are is, just like the eggs, already whole and complete.

 The self we think we are seems so real.
 So familiar.
-It’s been with us so long - performing, defending, striving, holding everything together…and we never pause to ask:
+It’s been with us so long - performing, defending, striving and holding everything together…and we never pause to ask:

-Who or what is it that’s doing all that?
+Who or what exactly is doing all that?

 Where did it come from?